-Residents are being invited by Derbyshire County Council to have their say on plans for a new A50 junction and link road in south Derbyshire, paving the way to thousands of new jobs and homes.
+Residents are being invited by Derbyshire County Council to have their say about a proposed new road in Chesterfield.

 Browser does not support script.